-The AHPCC doesn’t exist in isolation, we are part of the UKBHC and the Chaplaincy Forum, and we also represent hospice and palliative care chaplains in several groups, both in the UK and in Europe.
-This page seeks to keep you informed of current developments in the wider world of heatlhcare chaplaincy as well as giving ready access to some back copies.
+The AHPCC doesn’t exist in isolation; we are part of the UKBHC and the Chaplaincy Forum, and we also represent hospice and palliative care chaplains in several groups, both in the UK and in Europe.
+This page seeks to keep you informed of current developments in the wider world of healthcare chaplaincy as well as giving ready access to some back copies.

 Scottish Partnership for Palliative Care (SPPC)

 Scotland’s healthcare is similar to the rest of the UK, but structured entirely separately.
 Scotland has its own NHS, and its own Scottish Partnership for Palliative Care (SPCC), in which the AHPCC is well represented.
-While the SPPC is concerned with all aspects of palliative care, spiritual care features quite often, and we’ll be publishing links to its bulletins, which are usually published monthly.
+While the SPPC is concerned with all aspects of palliative care, spiritual care features quite often.

 European Research Institute for Chaplaincy in Healthcare (ERICH)